truonganhhoang/oop-2021/LuongDuyDat_NguyenTanHuy_LeVanMinh.md

 import refactoring_guru.interpreter.example.expressions.OrExpression;
 import refactoring_guru.interpreter.example.expressions.VariableExpression;

-/**
- * EN: Interpreter Design Pattern
+ // EN: Interpreter Design Pattern.
- *
- * Defines a representation for a grammar as well as a mechanism to understand and act upon the grammar.
+ // Defines a representation for a grammar as well as a mechanism to understand and act upon the grammar. public class Demo {
- */

-public class Demo {
     private static void example1() throws Exception {
         var context = new Context();